 After selecting the required parameters, select Next to save configuration and complete the Ruuvi Gateway configuration process.

-If your configuration was successful, you should be now able to receive your Bluetooth LE devices broadcast message on your custom server.
+If your configuration was successful, you should be now able to receive your Bluetooth LE devices broadcast messages on your custom server.

 Whitelisting your alternative beacons (optional)

-Read more about whitelist/blacklist filtering here: (coming soon in fw 1.14)
+Read more about whitelist/blacklist filtering here: (coming soon)

 Conclusion